-Grouping Adjacent Worksheets
+Group Adjacent Worksheets

-To group adjacent worksheets, first click the sheet tab of the first sheet to be in the group.
+- To group adjacent worksheets, first click the sheet tab of the first sheet to be in the group.

-Hold down the SHIFT key, and then click the last sheet to be in the group.
+- Hold down the SHIFT key, and then click the last sheet to be in the group.

-Grouping Non-Adjacent Worksheets
+Group Non-Adjacent Worksheets

-To group non-adjacent worksheets, first click the sheet tab of the first sheet to be in the group.
+- To group non-adjacent worksheets, first click the sheet tab of the first sheet to be in the group.

-Keep the CTRL key down and continue to click on the sheets you wish to be in the group.
+- Keep the CTRL key down and continue to click on the sheets you wish to be in the group.

-Grouping All Sheets at Once
+Group All Sheets at Once

-To group all sheets in a workbook at once, first right-click on any of the sheet tabs.
+- To group all sheets in a workbook at once, first right-click on any of the sheet tabs.

-Click Select All Sheets to group all the worksheets in the current workbook.
+- Click Select All Sheets to group all the worksheets in the current workbook.

 Alternatively, right-click on any of the grouped sheet tabs and click Ungroup Sheets.

-Editing Multiple Sheets at Once
+Edit Multiple Sheets at Once

-Once we are in group mode, we can edit one of the sheets or apply a formula and this change will automatically be added to the rest of the sheets in the group.
+In group mode, when you edit one of the sheets or apply a formula, it automatically applies the change(s) to the rest of the sheets in the group.

 - Ungroup the sheets and then click on one of the previously grouped sheets to see the result.